Chester Recycling & Solid Waste Transfer Station: (603) 365-8245

 Regional Household Hazardous Waste Disposal Days:

 Chester is a member of a group of towns that hold collective hazardous waste disposal days twice per year.
 The locations rotate among the different towns.
-The next disposal day is scheduled for April 29th, 2017 and will be held in Plaistow (see flyer below for details.)
+The next disposal day is scheduled for Saturday, October 28th, 2017 and will be held in Kingston (see flyer below for details.)
 Proof of residency is required only to demonstrate residency in one of the participating towns.